Felix-Deng/Aircraft-Tire-Selector/manufacturer_data/README.md

 - The Three Part Nomenclature in tire descriptions may contain a prefix designation by B, C, H, or *.
 - \* in tire description prefix: this dimensional data for this size was defined in metric units which, for consistency, has been converted to english units.

-## Radial Civil Three Part (Inch Code)
+### Radial Civil Three Part (Inch Code)
-The file `radial_tire_data.csv` is prepared with column names using the "Notation" column from the table below.
+The file `michelin_radial.csv` is prepared with column names using the "Notation" column from the table below.

 | Category | Name | Unit | Notation |
 | :------- |:---- | :--- | :------- |